-Up until about a year and a half ago, I couldn’t have told you what a progressive church looked like.
+Up until about three years ago, I couldn’t have told you what a progressive church looked like.
 If you had asked me, I maybe would have told you that it was a liberal church, but that would have been about the extent of it.
-And then, I heard former ZOEgirl member, Alisa Childers, speak at the Women in Apologetics conference.
+And then, I heard former ZOEgirl member, Alisa Childers, speak at the inaugural Women in Apologetics conference.
 As she gave her testimony, I shifted uncomfortably in my seat because I had no idea what she was talking about.
 Here I was, someone pretty familiar with world religion, and I couldn’t spot progressive Christianity in a line-up.
 That moment when I realized that I couldn't spot Progressive Christianity in a world religions line-up...
 Click To Tweet

 Alisa explained in her lecture that part of the reason people can’t easily spot it is because progressive Christianity is sneaky.
 She and her husband were attending a church, and she found out that her pastor, whom she respected, called himself a “hopeful agnostic.”
 Before that, she didn’t see any warning signs.
 Her faith was challenged in that moment, and the situation eventually led her to apologetics because she wanted to know how to defend what she believed.
 You can listen to her story here.
 You should also check out her book, Another Gospel?
 (Tyndale, 2020).

-Many of you may know Alisa’s story (she is a Mama Bear, after all), and if you do, then you already know that she’s the go-to woman for all things progressive Christianity.
+Many of you may know Alisa’s story, and if you do, then you already know that she’s the go-to woman for all things progressive Christianity.
 She’s an expert, and because of that, I am going to defer to a lot of her work in this article.
 I want to give you some basic information about how to spot a progressive church because I want you to be prepared to identify progressive ideas in case they exist in your own church.
 Keep in mind, though, that not every progressive Christian will believe everything I mention below.
 Just as I say with every worldview, don’t make assumptions.
 If you want to know what a person believes, ask them.